-The Assessor's Office can estimate how much income a property would produce if it were rented as an apartment house, a store, or a factory.
-Operating expenses, typical vacancy, insurance, and maintenance costs are considered to estimate how much net income the property could generate.
-This net income is compared with how much income most people would expect to earn on other types of investments to estimate the value of your property.
+The Assessor's Office can estimate how much income a property would produce if rented as an apartment house, a store, or a factory.
+First, operating expenses, typical vacancy, insurance, and maintenance costs are considered to estimate how much net income the property could generate.
+Then, this net income is compared with how much income most people would expect to earn on other types of investments to estimate the value of your property.